• Menu

 Hiking in Ajijic

 There are many hiking trails in the mountains that surround Ajijic.
-There are 4 major trails and many lesser trails.
-Ajijic has a Hiking Club that meets on a weekly basis.
+There are four major trails and many lesser trails.
+Ajijic has a Hiking Club that meets weekly.
 Click here for more details on hiking in and around Ajijic.

 Lake Chapala Society

-Set in a beautiful garden area the Lake Chapala Society offers many activities for its over 3000 members.
-There is a library, a cafe, organised bus tours and assistance to expats who have settled in Ajijic.
+Set in a beautiful garden area, the Lake Chapala Society offers many activities to its over 3,000 members.
+There is a library, a cafe, organised bus tours, and assistance for expats who have settled in Ajijic.

 Where to stay in Ajijic